 Additionally, customer service representatives often must undergo on-the-job training, during which they may have to learn about an industry that they have little or no prior knowledge of.
 The length of this training varies by employer, and customer service representatives might be required to update their knowledge and skills on a regular basis.

-According to the U.S. Bureau of Labor Statistics (www.bls.gov), customer service representative jobs were forecast to increase by about 13 percent from 2012-2022, which was about as fast as the average for all other occupations.
+According to the U.S. Bureau of Labor Statistics, customer service representative jobs were forecast to decrease by about 2 percent from 2018-2028.
 Growth was due in part to anticipated new technologies creating opportunities, especially for customer service representatives who work through online chat and e-mail.
 However, some automated technologies will allow customers to conduct their business entirely online and bypass representatives.
-Average yearly earnings for customer service representatives were $33,370 as of May 2013.
+The median yearly earning for customer service representatives was $33,750 as of May 2018.